gerhean/gerhean_hugo_site/content/about/index.md

 ## Introduction

-A 3rd year Computer Science and Mathematics double degree student in National University of Singapore, I'm currently looking for an internship for Summer 2021.
-Currently trying new things such as making websites, and practicing for interviews.
+A Computer Science and Mathematics double degree graduate from National University of Singapore.
+Interested in scalable systems, game development, applications of artificial intelligence, and many more...
+Currently still unemployed.

 ## Future

-Looking to specialise in machine learning and artificial intelligence fields.
-However one never knows what life has in store for them, and so I try to read up on everything to widen my horizons.
+One never knows what life has in store for them, and so I try to read up on everything to widen my horizons.

+Right now I'm playing VR games.

 ## Life Story